 - Will I have to apply for a fellowship to work in your group?

-Generally yes, at this time ~2/3 of my group is working on fellowships.
+Generally yes, at this time a significant fraction of my group has held or are currently holding fellowships.
 I encourage all my students to be proactive in applying for funding, given the large number of funding opportunities available, including:

 - How can I inquire about the status of my application?